u-boot/u-boot/doc/api/led.rst

 CONFIG_STATUS_LED_BOOT is the LED to light when the board is booting.
 This must be a valid LED number (0-5).

-CONFIG_STATUS_LED_RED is the red LED.
-It is used to signal errors.
-This must be a valid LED number (0-5).

 General LED functions
 ~~~~~~~~~~~~~~~~~~~~~
 The following functions should be defined: